 Can two versions of reality exist at the same time?
 Physicists say they can — at the quantum level, that is.

-Scientists speculate that ours might not be the only universe out there — we might instead live in a set of infinite universes called a "multiverse".
+Scientists speculate that ours might not be the only universe out there — we might instead live in a set of infinite or parallel universes called a "multiverse".
 Infinite universes are a consequence of several scientific theories; for instance, if spacetime truly goes on forever it might start repeating eventually, since particles can only be arranged a finite number of ways.
 A multiverse could also arise from "bubble universes," pockets of space in an inflating universe that are never able to meet; or parallel universes, where multiple 3D universes are held in higher-dimensional space, unable to interact.
 While some universes in a multiverse might be like our own, others could have wildly different laws of physics and fundamental constants.

 Scientists speculate that ours might not be the only universe out there — we might instead live in a "multiverse".

+Is parallel universe theory correct?
 There actually is quite a bit of evidence out there for a multiverse — an infinite number of other universes besides our own.

 Stephen Hawking's last paper has been touted to provide a way to finally test for the existence of a multiverse, but it's unlikely to do that, several experts said.